fabiofelix/xHiPP/README.md

 Tests that worked were performed with the following R versions: 3.3.1, 3.3.3 and 3.4.4.
 I tested with Slackware, Ubuntu, Mint and Windows 10.

+Take care if all these packages were really installed.
+If not, xHiPP will not run.

 ```
 obs.: The run.R script has a routine to automatically install the R packages.
 Sadly, in Windows, this routine
 does not work.
 That's why the user needs to do it manually.